whatcodehaveyougit/JS-30-day-challenge/README.md

 ### This is my JS 30 Project

-Please see all the challenges I have been up to day by day!
+For anyone that is interested here is the link: https://javascript30.com/

-Each day includes
+Each day includes:

 - The code I wrote
 - Notes I have made in the code on things I have learned.